HBOCodeLabs/metalsmith/Readme.md

 second argument, and must return either `true` to ignore the file, or `false` to keep it.

+#### #ignoreWrite(path)

+Ignore files/paths from being read and written to disk.
+However, they will still be processed.
+Metalsmith will add them to the `files` list, the files themselves simply won't be copied over.

 #### #metadata(json)

 Get the global metadata.
 This is useful for plugins that want to set global-level metadata that can be applied to all files.